OpenVisualCloud/Media-Transport-Library/doc/udp.md

 ### 2.2.
 Usage

-Customize the so path as your setup as the install path could vary in different OS.
-MUFD_CFG env point to the configuration file which include the PCIE dpdk BDF port, ip address, queue numbers and other option, see 2.3.
+Customize the so path based on your setup, as the installation path may vary across different operating systems.
+The MUFD_CFG environment variable points to the configuration file, which includes the PCIE DPDK BDF port, IP address, queue numbers, and other options.
+See 2.3.
 MUFD_CFG for detail.

 ```bash
 MUFD_CFG=app/udp/ufd_server.json LD_PRELOAD=/usr/local/lib/x86_64-linux-gnu/libmtl_udp_preload.so program-to-run